imvast/hauntingSRC/README.md

 # hauntingSRC
-unofficial source of the discord bot, “haunting.” created by: vorqz, vert, & Veltz
+unofficial source of the discord bot, “haunting.” "created" by: vorqz, vert, & Veltz

 + reasoning: creators skidded the most of this bot and dont even know how to code lolz.